paulbuzzby/WhatsAppExport2PDF/README.md

 This is a bit of a messy codebase.
 Thought it would be simpler / faster than it turned out to be.

-Inspiration has been taken from [https://github.com/theveloped/WhatsBook] but this is an old respository.
+Inspiration has been taken from [https://github.com/theveloped/WhatsBook] but this is an old repository.
 It looks like WhatsApp changed the formatting subtly when the export function is used.
-This can be quickly corrected so that the code generates the TEX file but then getting the TEX files to render is a massive main.
+This can be quickly corrected so that the code generates the TEX file but then getting the TEX files to render is a massive pain.
 I'm very new to LaTeX and just couldn't get the emoji stuff to work.
+If I stripped emojis from the chat and the LaTeX template then TexStudio would render the output that WhatsBook generated.

 # Improvements